jhpyle/docassemble/_docs/docker.md

 edit these configuration files in the cloud and then stop and start your container for the new configuration to take effect.

+* <a name="DA_ADMIN_EMAIL"></a>DA_ADMIN_EMAIL: This is used to set the initial admin user's email.
+If not set it defaults to "admin@admin.com".
+* <a name="DA_ADMIN_PASSWORD"></a>DA_ADMIN_PASSWORD: This is used to set the initial admin user's password.
+If not set it defaults to "password".
+This should be set to avoid leaving the default admin password exposed.
 * <a name="DAWEBSERVER"></a>`DAWEBSERVER`: This can be set either to `nginx` (the default) or `apache`.
 See the [`web server`] configuration directive.